ypriverol/github-paper/document/manuscript.md

 into the original (upstream) project, thereby improving the original repository and becoming a contributor.
-Forking a repository and providing pull requests constitute an easy way for collaboration inside losely defined teams and over more formal organisation boundaries, while the original repository owner(s) retain control over what to external contribution to include.
+Forking a repository and providing pull requests constitute an easy way for collaboration inside loosely defined teams and over more formal organisation boundaries, while the original repository owner(s) retain control over what to external contribution to include.
 Once a pull requests has been sent, it is opened for review and discussion and contributes to